2013 Pedestrian and Bicycle Master Plan Update

 - To recommend amendments to the County Design Manual and Subdivision Regulations (including Adequate Public Facility (APF) mitigation requirements for roads) which:

 a.
-Foster improvements to the County's network of pedestrian and bicycle facilities in a logical, cost effective, systematic and consistent manner;
+Foster improvements to the County's network of pedestrian and bicycle facilities in a logical, cost effective, systematic and consistant manner;

 b.
 Provide guidance to County planners and engineers as well as to property owners and developers; and